caugbr/vue-wp-theme/README.md

 ### Administration page
 The theme has an admistration page.
 You can access it in `Appearence > Vue WP Theme`.
 In admin page you'll find:
 * Site options\
-  Edit the options defined in `/settings/theme-settings.php`.
+  You can edit the options.
+They are defined in `/settings/theme-settings.php`.
 * Translations on frontend\
-  Edit / create translation files directly from WP admin
+  Edit / create translation files for your Vue app directly from admin page
 * Routes\
-  Edit / create Vue routes directly from WP admin
+  Manage Vue routes directly from admin page

 ### Settings
 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
 You can edit it and add new settings.
 There are some built in options:
  * Use WP language - Use WP language?
+ * Hide WP admin bar - Override the user setting and hide admin bar for everyone
  * WP menu in header - Menu do display in header position
  * WP menu in sidebar - Menu do display in sidebar position
  * Sidebar position - Right, left or disable sidebar